shrage/atavya/.ai/_core/conversation_monitoring.md

-# AI Documentation Framework: Conversation Monitoring
+# AI Documentation Framework: Human-AI Conversation Monitoring

 ## Overview

-This document defines how the AI Documentation Framework monitors conversations to detect key patterns, track progress through checkpoints, and maintain context.
-Effective conversation monitoring ensures that important information is captured and appropriate actions are taken.
+This document defines how the AI Documentation Framework monitors conversations between the human project manager and the AI assistant to detect key patterns, track progress through checkpoints, and maintain context.
+Effective conversation monitoring ensures that important information is captured and appropriate actions are taken by the AI assistant.

+## Human-AI Collaboration in Conversation Monitoring

+The conversation monitoring process follows the human-AI collaboration model:

+1. **AI Pattern Detection**: The AI assistant monitors conversations to detect key patterns
+2. **AI Recommendation**: The AI assistant recommends appropriate actions based on detected patterns
+3. **Human Decision**: The human project manager makes decisions based on AI recommendations
+4. **AI Implementation**: The AI assistant implements the human project manager's decisions
+5. **AI Documentation**: The AI assistant documents decisions and actions

 ## Checkpoint Detection and Processing

-### Detecting Checkpoint Opportunities
+### Detecting Checkpoint Opportunities (AI Responsibility)

-Monitor conversations for opportunities to initiate checkpoints:
+The AI assistant monitors conversations for opportunities to initiate checkpoints:

 1. **Checkpoint 1 Opportunities**:
    - When requirements discussion appears complete
    - After analyzing architecture documents
-   - When the user asks about next steps after requirements discussion
+   - When the human project manager asks about next steps after requirements discussion

 2. **Checkpoint 2 Opportunities**:
    - After discussing design approaches
    - When component design details are established
-   - When the user asks about implementation approaches
+   - When the human project manager asks about implementation approaches

 3. **Checkpoint 3 Opportunities**:
    - After outlining implementation steps